fukayatsu/lita-sushiyuki/README.md

 # Lita::Sushiyuki

-TODO: Write a gem description
+Give me sushi

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your lita's Gemfile:

     gem 'lita-sushiyuki'